 Advertised as roomier than many cycling shoes, the Multi Air Flex is quite popular and you will find rave reviews on all the sites where the shoe is sold.
-At Amazon, depending on size and color, you can find some for under $50 but be careful as not all offerings have easy returns.
-Dick's Sporting Goods has the most extensive color and size range, offering this shoe for just under $120.
-Backcountry also has this shoe for $119.99, but only two colors.
-Moosejaw has one color with select sizes under $50.
+Dick's Sporting Goods has a few in stock, offering this shoe for just under $120.
+Backcountry also has this shoe for $119.99, in two colors.
+Moosejaw has one color with select sizes under $60.
 And of course, you can get them at the Louis Garneau site.
 I recommend Dick's for easiest returns, best selection, and IMO best ethics.

 Do note, these shoes only work with SPD cleats and you will have to purchase a separate pair of cleats.

 Switching Out Your Peloton Pedals To Accommodate a Two-Bolt/SPD Cleat

 As you are searching for wide width cycling shoes, you may find that a lot of them, especially the ones from reputable cycling brands, have two-bolt setups.
 The Peloton bikes are set up to use LOOK Delta cleats, which need three bolts to connect to a shoe.
 Road and mountain bikes don't use this kind of cleat, hence not making shoes to accommodate a three-bolt LOOK Delta.